tanmoy-blr/posts_reralabs.com/Infrastructure/0001_terraform_import_existing_route53_zone.md

 During the initial provisioning of [reralabs.com](https://reralabs.com), a lot of Route-53 entries on AWS were done manually.
 This was required for quick feedback loops.

-As we gathered user-input and standardize the infrastructure components, we wanted to organize and manage infrastructure-code using Terraform.
+As we gather user-input and standardize the infrastructure components, we want to organize and manage infrastructure-code using Terraform.

-We had to bring the existing infra into the control-plane of Terraform.
+We have to bring the existing infra into the control-plane of Terraform.

+Please refer to the example below, focusing on Route53 infra resources

-#### Example using Route-53 for [reralabs.com](https://reralabs.com)
+#### Import existing Route-53 for [reralabs.com](https://reralabs.com) into Terraform

 1. Create a module for Route53 zone in `main.tf`